2016 United States House of Representatives elections in Illinois

 The 2016 United States House of Representatives elections in Illinois were held on November 8, 2016, to elect the 18 U.S. representatives from the state of Illinois, one from each of the state's 18 congressional districts.
 The elections coincided with the 2016 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 The filing deadline for candidates for major parties was November 30, 2015.
 The candidates listed below were the official filed candidates for the party primaries for each district, per the Illinois State Board of Elections.
 Objections to a candidate's nomination papers needed to be filed by December 7, 2015.
 The primaries were held on March 15.

+Statewide

+By district

+Results of the 2016 United States House of Representatives elections in Illinois by district:

 District 1

 The incumbent was Democrat Bobby Rush, who had represented the district since 1993.
 He was re-elected with 73% of the vote in 2014.
 The district had a PVI of D+28.